Hollywood 90028: Plot

 Mark, a 29-year-old freelance photographer from Indiana, has settled in Los Angeles in pursuit of becoming a cinematographer.
 Mark is haunted by memories of his overbearing mother and wracked with guilt over having accidentally caused his baby brother's death during his childhood.
-He finds himself struggling to maintain a career in California, and is relegated to shooting short loops of pornography for Jobal, a sleazy producer.
-He is also sexually frustrated, and unable to engage in sex with women, instead strangling them to death.
+He finds himself struggling to maintain a career in California, and is relegated to shooting short loops of pornography for Jobal, a fat producer who pays him fairly but won't let him use the cameras to shoot any footage sets on his own (this prevents him from getting a job at a legitimate industrial film company because he has no non-pornographic footage to show a hiring manager).
+He is also sexually frustrated and responds to sexual interest from women by strangling them to death.

-Through his experience shooting pornography, he meets Michele, a pornographic actress with whom he begins to form a close companionship as the two bond over their Midwestern backgrounds and interest in art.
-Michele is in a committed relationship which Mark respects, and the two maintain a platonic friendship.
+Through his experience shooting pornography, he meets Michele, a pornographic actress with whom he begins to bond with over their Midwestern backgrounds and interest in art.
+Michele is in a committed relationship with an unseen musician named Paul which Mark respects, and the two maintain a platonic friendship.
 The two go for a hike on Mount Lee to the Hollywood Sign.
 Mark confesses his feelings of loneliness and alienation to Michele, and she reciprocates by explaining her childhood love of movies, which drew her to leave her small hometown in Nebraska for California.
-She narrates her own descent into sex work and eventually pornography, which has left her with feelings of dejection.
+She narrates her own descent into sex work and eventually pornography, which has left her with feelings of dejection that her relationship hasn't really replaced.

 One morning, Mark offers Gretchen, a talkative young hitchhiker, a ride to the beach.
 The two spend time together there, and rent a boat together.
 Mark eventually grows infuriated by Gretchen's incessant talking, and strangles her to death before throwing her body into the water.
 Mark manages to convince the elderly boat proprietor that he dropped Gretchen off up the coastline.
 Mark returns home where he hears a message from Michele on his answering machine: She confesses that, despite caring for him, she no longer wishes to see him, as she feels he is committed to remaining in a state of unhappiness.

 Mark visits Michele at her apartment, and the two seemingly have sex.
 In the morning, Mark awakens to find that Michele is dead, having been strangled by him the night before.
 Shortly after, Mark hangs himself from the Hollywood Sign, recording his own suicide with his 16 mm camera.